 Narcissistic Marriage Problems

 The personality traits that accompany narcissistic personality disorder make interpersonal relationships difficult.
-While no one willingly seeks out a relationship with a narcissist, it is easy to find yourself in such a relationship.
-In fact, narcissists are often skilled at love bombing and getting others to trust them through various manipulation tactics.
-Because of this, many people find themselves married to a narcissist.
-If you think your spouse could have a narcissistic personality disorder and your relationship is difficult, it could be the result of numerous narcissistic marriage problems.
+While no one willingly seeks out a relationship with a narcissistic person, it is easy to find yourself in one.
+In fact, people with narcissistic personalities are often skilled at getting others to trust them through various manipulation tactics.
+Because of this, many people find themselves married to a narcissistic person.
+If you think your spouse could have a narcissistic personality disorder and your relationship is difficult to manage, it could be the result of numerous narcissistic marriage problems.
 Here are some common narcissistic marriage problems that could be contributing to your marriage difficulties.

-Many narcissists thrive off the power that comes from the feeling of being in complete control.
-This may lead to your spouse trying to control your life.
-They may try to get control over you in obvious ways, but most of the time, they will get control by using manipulative behaviors, including gaslighting.
+Many people with narcissistic personalities thrive off the power that comes from the feeling of being in complete control.
+This may lead to your spouse trying to manipulate your life.
+They may try to gain control over you in obvious ways, but often they will use subtle manipulative behaviors, including gaslighting.
 This may include arguments, blaming, using sweet gestures or words, etc. If this doesn’t work, then they will often try to control you using guilt.
-Being in a controlling relationship can be toxic for you and damaging to your mental health, but it appeals to a narcissist’s desire for power and superiority.
+Being in a controlling relationship can be toxic for you and damaging to your mental health, but it appeals to a person with NPD’s desire for power and superiority.

 Normally, once children come into the picture, both parents put their children first.
 However, many people that have narcissistic personality disorder don’t follow this normal pattern.
 Instead, they often see their children as someone they have to compete with to be the center of attention.
 They actively seek ways to keep your focus and attention on them rather than the children.
-They may try to control their children as well actively or try to get them to think like a narcissist.
-Eventually, you’ll start to get drained from their incessant need to be the center of attention and their never-ending competition with the children.
+They may try to actively control their children, or try to get them to think like a narcissistic person.
+Eventually, you’ll start to get drained from their incessant need to be the center of attention and never-ending competition with the children.

 One-sided credit is often the most common narcissistic marriage problem.
-No matter the effort you put in or what achieve, your narcissistic spouse will find a way to take the credit for it.
+No matter the effort you put in, or what you achieve, your narcissistic spouse will find a way to take the credit for it.
 No one else is allowed to take credit, even if you or your children are the ones who have done something.
-If they taking credit for something is called into question, you’ll often be met with aggression, harsh words, a debate, or even a heated argument, as they will likely feel as though you are trying to be better than them.
+If their credit for something is called into question, you’ll often be met with aggression, harsh words, a debate, or even a heated argument, as they will likely feel as though you are trying to be better than them.

 Dealing With Narcissistic Abuse